 As standalone long-term care insurance becomes more expensive and harder to find, more consumers are turning to hybrid life insurance policies, which combine life insurance and long-term care coverage.
+These plans are called combination life insurance.

 Hybrid policies tend to have the greatest appeal for consumers in their late-40s to early-70s, who are concerned about incurring hefty long-term care costs, says Neal Kerins, assistant vice president of insurance product management at John Hancock Insurance.